impleri/fluid-skills/readme.md

 ### Caveats

-1. Adding a replacement restriction on common fluids (i.e. turning water in the Overworld into lava or similarly with lava in the Nether) can cause a lot of lag on skills change which could kill instances without enough memory.
+1. Adding a replacement restriction on common fluids (i.e. turning water in the Overworld into lava or similarly with lava in the Nether) can cause a lot of lag in Forge on skills change which could kill instances without enough memory.
 2. We can only prevent _picking up_ a fluid with `unbucketable` because we are not guaranteed access to know what's in the bucket and whether it contains anything without sacrificing working with bucket-like items from mods.
 To prevent _placing_ a fluid, use Item Skills restrictions on the bucket item.